loosenthedark/flippin-proud/README.md

 ### Making a Local Clone:

-It is possible to copy the repository to your local machine so that you can fix merge conflicts, add or remove files and push larger commits without affecting the original repository.
+It is possible to copy the repository to your local machine so that you can fix merge conflicts, add or remove files and push larger commits without affecting the original project code.
 Cloning a repository pulls down a full copy of all the repository data that GitHub has at that point in time.
 See [GitHub Docs](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) for further information, and below for a brief summary...

 1. [Sign in to your GitHub account](https://github.com/login) and locate the [relevant repository](https://github.com/loosenthedark/flippin-proud).
-2. Click on the **Code** button next to the green **Gitpod** button.
+2. Click on the **Code** dropdown next to the green **Gitpod** button.
 This will reveal the **Clone** option.
-3. In order to clone the repository using `HTTPS`, select **HTTPS** and copy the link.
+3. In order to clone the repository using `HTTPS`, select **HTTPS** and copy the link shown.
 There is a copy button to the right of the URL.
 4. Next, open **Git Bash**.
 See [here](https://git-scm.com/downloads) for an overview of download options, if required.
 5. Change the current working directory on your local machine to the location where you want the cloned directory to be made.
-6. Type `git clone` into your IDE terminal followed by the URL you copied in Step 3 above:
+6. Type `git clone` into your IDE terminal followed by the URL you copied in Step 3 above, i.e.
 ```
 https://github.com/loosenthedark/flippin-proud.git
 ```
 7. Press **Enter**.
-8. Your local clone will be created.
+8. Your local clone has now been created.

-See [GitHub Docs](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories) for more information on all of the above processes.
+_See [GitHub Docs](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories) for more information on all of the above processes._

 ## Credits

 ### Code:

 - [Bootstrap v4.6.0](https://getbootstrap.com/docs/4.6/getting-started/introduction/) components, utilities and style classes were used extensively throughout the project, chiefly to make the site responsive in accordance with the [Bootstrap grid system](https://getbootstrap.com/docs/4.0/layout/grid/).
-- Base code for the site's animated sparkle effects was provided by [Simon Goellner](repo: https://github.com/simeydotme/jQuery-canvas-sparkles | demo: http://simeydotme.github.io/jQuery-canvas-sparkles/) and adapted by the developers.
+- Base code for the site's animated sparkle effects was provided by [Simon Goellner](https://github.com/simeydotme) ([repo](https://github.com/simeydotme/jQuery-canvas-sparkles) | [demo](http://simeydotme.github.io/jQuery-canvas-sparkles/)) and adapted by the developers.
 - Guidance on how to implement [vertical scroll snapping](https://css-tricks.com/practical-css-scroll-snapping/) between flipcards on mobile devices using pure CSS (i.e. no JS) was obtained from [this Dev Ed video tutorial](https://www.youtube.com/watch?v=htw4iKMYzEc)

 ### Content: